Driverless tractor: John Deere

 John Deere has had a strong influence on the development of automated farming technology.
 In early 2008, Deere and Company launched its ITEC Pro guidance product, an automated system based on global positioning technology which automates vehicle functions including end turns.
 John Deere currently has a prototype in development.
 Rather than the use of lasers, the tractor uses two 6-inch dome antennas that receive signals from a global positioning satellite.
 Based on these satellite signals, the tractor follows a previously programmed route via an electronic map.
 These antenna are also for human operators to control the tractor if satellite signals have trouble penetrating buildings or heavy vegetation.

 Autonomous Tractor Corporation

 In January 2012, Terry Anderson established a company called Autonomous Tractor Corporation (ATC) located in North Dakota.
 The SPIRIT driverless tractor is a product of ATC.
 Anderson thought tractors were getting bigger and more expensive while not improving in quality.
-He thus came out of retirement to create the SPIRIT.
 The tractors Anderson helped create were initially made to follow a main tractor (that has a driver) but are now moving towards independent functioning.
-Anderson tested half-scale models of his automated tractor design at his second home in Texas.
+Anderson initially tested half-scale models of his automated tractor.
 He presented his model at the Big Iron Farm Show in September 2012.
 Anderson stated that his goal is to build 25 units of his automated tractor in 2013 and sell them at a discount price for farmers to test.